The New Wave of Israel: Toward an Israeli Renaissance - Led by Ronen Kolton Yehuda (MKR: Messiah King RKY)

 Israel has achieved a great deal under difficult conditions.
 It has built institutions, defended itself, absorbed immigration, developed science and technology, created culture, and remained a central home for the Jewish people while also carrying the responsibility of being a democratic state for all its citizens.

 For me, this is the deeper meaning of the Israeli New Wave: not a break from Israel’s identity, but an effort to develop it with wisdom, balance, and dignity.
 A country can honor its past while improving its future.
 It can respect tradition while protecting freedom.
 It can maintain security while strengthening culture.
-It can lead in technology while also investing in public life, education, science, art, and human dignity.
+It can lead in technology while also investing in education, public life, science, art, human rights, and human dignity.

 Related links